Root Canal Treatment in Ramsgate, NSW

 Our compassionate dentist near Dolls point provides a gentle approach to root canal therapy that our dental patients appreciate.
 His goal is to save your smile—and ease your pain.

 What Is a Root Canal?

 A root canal is thusly named because it refers to the part of your tooth’s anatomy the procedure treats.
 The root canals of the tooth are where the nerves of the teeth connect to the rest of the nervous system.
 If decay or trauma allows bacteria to get into the tooth root, the material inside can become infected.
 The result is usually pain, swelling and sensitivity.

-When performing a root canal, Dr Ayar will numb the area, so you remain comfortable during treatment.
+When performing a root canal in Ramsgate, Dr Ayar will numb the area, so you remain comfortable during treatment.
 He will create a tiny hole in the affected tooth through which he will draw out the infected material.
 After the area is sanitised, he will fill the canal and seal it to prevent reinfection.
 In most cases, the now-weakened tooth structure will be strengthened with a dental crown.